 UX research tool

-Creating a solution to help UX designers decide which research methods to use.
+Creating a solution to help UX designers choose the right research methods.

 The process